Cover rage, when code quality matters

 Code coverage measures how much of your code is executed when you run your test suite.
 A test suite is a series of tests written to verify that your code is doing what it is supposed to do.

 Let’s illustrate what this means with a random example: biking.
 I love to bike.
 I love to tinker with my bike.
-I change the wheels, handlebars, the pedals, the color, and so much more.
+I change the wheels, handlebars, the pedals, the colour, and so on.
 Scientists say we become new humans every 7-10 years because in that time every cell of our body has been replaced with a new cell.
 I believe my bike becomes a new bike every 1-2 months.

 Every time I want to ride my transformed bike I check 4 things before riding: